leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-in-2021.md

 ### Supply Chain Visibility

-Having the information about the location of your orders in transit is critical for the success of last mile operations.
+Having information about the location of your orders in transit is critical for the success of last-mile operations.

 You need to be aware of which orders are supposed to be shipped when the order request arrives so you don’t miss the delivery date and time.

-If you’re working with an external carrier, you should also have insight into the fleet that are delivering your products on your behalf.
+If you’re working with an external carrier, you should also have insight into the fleet that is delivering your products on your behalf.

 You always need to know the number of drivers available and the delivery times to make sure all of them deliver on the promises you’ve made to your customers.